 Total Market Capitalization for NEPSE index

 After adding the market capitalization of all companies listed on the stock exchange, we will get the total market capitalization of an economy.
-In other terms, one can term total market capitalization as the economy’s market capitalization.
-The total market capitalization is the key concept used in the calculation of the NEPSE index.
+In other words, total market capitalization is the economy’s market capitalization.
+The calculation process of the NEPSE index uses the key concept of total market capitalization.

 How is the NEPSE index calculated?

-After knowing the market capitalization and total market capitalization of a company, let’s move on to the actual calculation process of the NEPSE index.
-We get the NEPSE index by multiplying the ratio of the current period’s total market capitalization to the base period’s total market capitalization by 100.
+After knowing a company’s market capitalization and total market capitalization, let’s move on to the actual calculation process of the NEPSE index.
+We get the NEPSE index by multiplying the current period’s total market capitalization ratio by the base period’s total market capitalization by 100.
 Mathematically, the formula for calculating the NEPSE index can be expressed as:

 $$\text{NEPSE Index} = \frac{\text{Total Market Capitalization of Current Period}}{\text{Total Market Capitalization of Base Period}} * 100$$